Trusopt, eye drops 20 mg/ml 5 ml

 General disorders and disorders at the injection site

-Rarely: Allergic reactions – signs and symptoms of local reactions (eyelids) and systemic allergic reactions including angioedema, urticaria, pruritus, rash, difficulty breathing, rarely bronchospasm
+Rare: allergic reactions – signs and symptoms of local reactions (of the eyelids) and systemic allergic reactions, including angioedema, urticaria, itching, rash, difficulty breathing, less commonly – bronchospasm

-With dorzolamide, no clinically significant electrolyte disturbances were noted.
+When used No clinically significant electrolyte disturbances were observed with dorzolamide.

 It is important to report suspected adverse reactions after use of the drug.
-This allows for continued monitoring of the benefit-risk ratio of the medication.
+This allows continued monitoring of the benefit-risk ratio of the drug.
 Healthcare professionals should report any suspected adverse reactions through the national adverse reaction reporting system.

 Overdose

-Limited information is available about overdose in humans from accidental or intentional ingestion of dorzolamide hydrochloride.
+Only limited information is available regarding human overdose following accidental or intentional ingestion of dorzolamide hydrochloride.

 Symptoms

-Inadvertent ingestion may cause the following symptoms: drowsiness, nausea, dizziness, headache, weakness, unusual dreaming, and dysphagia.
+In case of accidental ingestion, the following symptoms may occur: drowsiness, nausea, dizziness, headache, weakness, unusual dreams and dysphagia.

 Treatment

-The treatment should be symptomatic and supportive.
-Impairment of electrolyte balance, development of acidosis and side effects on the central nervous system are possible.
-Serum electrolyte levels (particularly potassium) and blood pH should be monitored.
+Treatment should be symptomatic and supportive.
+Possible electrolyte imbalance, development of acidosis and side effects from the central nervous system.
+Serum electrolyte levels (particularly potassium) and blood pH levels should be monitored.

 ---|---|